mayer79/confintr/README.md

 Both one- and two-sided intervals are supported.

-Different types of bootstrap intervals are possible through argument `boot_type`, see vignette.
+Different types of bootstrap intervals are available via {boot}, see vignette.

 ## Installation